hasshe/secret-santa/README.md

 Secret Santa is a small two‑part application (backend + frontend) that lets a group of users draw a Secret Santa using a spinning wheel UI.
 The backend exposes a JSON API and Socket.IO events and stores users in Supabase.
 The frontend is a Next.js app that shows the wheel, handles authentication via simple username/password, and listens for real‑time updates.

-This README explains how the project is structured, how to run each part locally, required environment variables, and useful deployment hints.

 **Project Layout**
 - **`backend/`**: TypeScript Express server with Socket.IO.
 Talks to Supabase for user storage and exposes endpoints under `/:` e.g. `/login`, `/users`, `/has-spun`, `/current-user`.
 - **`frontend/secret-santa-fe/`**: Next.js 16 frontend (React 19) that renders the wheel UI, login flow and communicates with the backend.